 With more than 300 avian species, the Adirondack Park is a favorite among bird enthusiasts all year long, but winter offers birders a rare opportunity.
 After spending much of the year breeding and raising young in the Canadian tundra, several raptors and other birds of prey migrate south to the Adirondacks in the winter to roost and hunt.
 As a result, many birders flock to the area every winter for a chance to see these birds in the wild.

-Here are just a few of the unique raptors and birds of prey you may encounter while winter birding in the Adirondacks.
+Here are just a few of the unique raptors and birds of prey you may encounter while birding in the Adirondacks this winter.

 Once one of New York’s most common owls, the short-eared owl is now an endangered species.
 Similar to barn owls, they have beige round facial disks and brown and white mottled plumage.
 While they no longer breed in the Adirondacks, short-eared owls continue to winter here and can be found roosting on the ground in large open grassland areas with abundant mice and voles.
 As the most diurnal species in the Adirondacks, they are most often spotted in the late afternoon, and at dawn or dusk, when they can be seen diving from perches or flying low over the ground in search of prey.

 These winter raptors are commonly spotted on the lake shores of the Adirondacks and wide-open grasslands, preferring areas that are low and flat with short plants and grasses and an abundance of small prey.
 The snowy owl has pure white plumage marked by occasional dark spots, large talons, and pointed wings made for speed.
 With a wing span of approximately 4.5 feet, they are the largest owls in North America.
 Built to handle the cold weather, the snowy owl is also well insulated, often found sitting on piles of snow to cool off when the temperatures rise.